Frostbite: Diagnosis

 People who have hypothermia often have frostbite as well.
 Since hypothermia is life-threatening this should be treated first.
 Technetium-99 or MR scans are not required for diagnosis, but might be useful for prognostic purposes.

 Prevention

 The Wilderness Medical Society recommends covering the skin and scalp, taking in adequate nutrition, avoiding constrictive footwear and clothing, and remaining active without causing exhaustion.
-Supplemental oxygen might also be of use at high elevations.
+Supplemental oxygen may also be of use at high elevations.
 Repeated exposure to cold water makes people more susceptible to frostbite.
 Additional measures to prevent frostbite include: